evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 ## First thing: build your network

 If your Google Plus post gets no +1s try building your G+ network **first**.
-It's a two-stage strategy.
+It can be a two-part process.

-### Stage one
+### Part 1: connect with people

 Build your network through engagement with other people.
 Share, comment and +1 other people's content.
 Join G+ communities and start interacting with people there.
 When you do that other people will start engaging with you **in return**.

-### Stage two
+### Part 2: find top engagers

 Create three circles to manage your G+ connections:

-1. **New engages**: people who never engaged with you before.
+1. **New engagers**: people who never engaged with you before.
-1. **Increased engages**: people from 'new engages' circle who continue to engage.
+1. **Increased engagers**: people from 'new engagers' circle who continue to engage.
 1. **Grand evangelists**: those who are evangelising your content.

-The goal is to find the 100 people who are running around telling everybody that your new content is awesome.
+The goal is to find the 100 people who are running around telling everybody that your content is awesome.

 ## Make people feel special